AdamGoertz/python-fractions/README.md

 Creates a fraction data type for use with Python 3.

-fraction objects can be instantiated as
+fraction objects can be instantiated using

-    fraction.frac(numerator, denominator)
+    fractions.fraction(numerator : int, denominator : int)

 frac objects support all relevant arithmetic and comparison operators, as well as methods to simplify and convert between floating point numbers and fractional representations.